OmenApps/django-tenant-options/docs/usage.md

 #### Configuration Through Settings

-Configure base classes globally in your Django settings:
+Configure base classes globally in your Django settings, using either the actual class or a string path:

 ```python
 import auto_prefetch